heavyedge/heavyedge-landmarks/doc/source/index.rst

 Transforming to pre-shapes
 ==========================

-A matrix of landmark coordinates from an object is called the *configuration matrix* in statistical shape analysis.
+In statistical shape analysis, a matrix of landmark coordinates from an object is called the *configuration matrix*.
-Configuration matrices can be transformed to the *pre-shape* using :func:`preshape`, where location and size information is removed.
+Configuration matrices can be transformed to the *pre-shapes*, where location and size information is removed, using :func:`preshape`.

 .. plot::
     :context: close-figs